 Read Miller is a poet, percussionist/drummer, and composer.
 After spending many years in the Los Angeles area, where he performed as a drummer in a number of jazz-based ensembles and avant-pop groups, he moved to rural Virginia in the late 1990s.
 His poems have been published in various poetry periodicals.
 His musical and sound-text compositions have been recorded on the Advance and Cold Blue labels.

 Chas Smith is a Los Angeles-based composer, performer, and instrument designer and builder who, in the spirit of Harry Partch, creates much of his music for his own exotic instrument, which display his dualistic fascination with the scientific and the sensual.
 As a performer, Smith regularly appears on feature film scores, playing both pedal steel guitar and his personally designed instruments.
-(He may be heard on such popular film scores as The Shawshank Redemption, The Horse Whisperer, and American Beauty.)
-Smiths music--whether for pedal steel or self-invented instruments--is always engaging.
-As a critic wrote of one of Smiths earlier recordings: "If the house band on the Titanic sounded this gorgeous when the ship went down, you might have been tempted to stay aboard."
+Smith’s music—whether for pedal steel or self-invented instruments—is always engaging.
+As a critic wrote of one of Smith’s earlier recordings: “If the house band on the Titanic sounded this gorgeous when the ship went down, you might have been tempted to stay aboard.”
 Smith has also been featured on recordings by composer Harold Budd and with Rick Cox and film composer Thomas Newman in the experimental music ensemble Tokyo 77.
 He has performed his own works at various new music festivals and art galleries, and his music has been recorded on the Arc Light, Cold Blue, Cantil, MCA, and Straw Dog labels.
 (Smith has previously released two solo CDs on Cold Blue: Nikko Wolverine, CB0003, and Aluminum Overcast, CB0007.)

 Composers Chas Smith, Peter Garland, Ingram Marshall, Daniel Lentz, Read Miller, John Kuhlman, Rick Cox, Michael Jon Fink, Eugene Bowen, and Harold Budd are featured performers on their respective pieces.
-For more information see the composer bio section above.
-(Smith has released two solo CDs on Cold Blue: Nikko Wolverine, CB0003, and Aluminum Overcast, CB0007.
-Garland, Lentz, Cox, and Fink have music on Marty Walker's Cold Blue CD, Dancing on Water, CB0005.)
+For their bio information see above.

-William Winant, the critically acclaimed new music percussionist who performs in Byron's Marimbas in the Dorian Mode, can be heard on more than 100 recordings, performing music by a very broad variety of contemporary composers, including John Zorn, Karlheinz Stockhausen, Danny Elfman, Pauline Oliveros, and Lou Harrison.
-(Winant is also heard on Cold Blue CB0005, Dancing on Water.)
-Winant
+William Winant, the critically acclaimed new music percussionist who performs in Byron’s Marimbas in the Dorian Mode, can be heard on more than 100 recordings, performing music by a very broad variety of contemporary composers, including John Zorn, Karlheinz Stockhausen, Danny Elfman, Pauline Oliveros, and Lou Harrison.
+(Winant is also heard on a previous Cold Blue CD, Dancing on Water.)

 Dane Little, the cellist who plays on Fox’s Appearance of Red, is an active chamber music performer in the Los Angeles area.
 He has recorded a variety of music, including pieces by Joan LaBarbara and Morton Subotnick (Nonesuch) and Tori Amos (WEA/Atlantic).